-Turning to the non-rival goods to the left in Table 3.1, the situation changes since there is no "overuse" and no conflicts related to inherent scarcity.
+Turning to the non-rival goods to the left in Table 3.1, the situation changes since there is no "overuse" and no potential conflicts related to inherent scarcity within the community.
+Thus, such a commons is not threatened by the "tragedy".
 Our interest here is in intellectual goods.
-One may ask why community members would carry out the work, i.e., do the provisioning.
-The case of excludable goods is fairly simple also from Olson's viewpoint.
-Here, what is provided is exclusively for the community members and not for others, thus giving the members direct benefits.
-Disregarding secret societies, like the free masons, we may consider medieval guilds as an example.
-There, secrets of the trade, such as glass manufacturing, smithing or stone masonry, were watched over by the guild members.
-The knowledge was only taught to selected apprentices who would advance through the community as they gained trust through demonstration of competence and skills.
-Today, we still see the same practices within some communities, such as magicians or culinary chefs (Fauchart and von Hippel, 2008; Loshin, 2008).
-Strong norms preserve the secrets of the trades within the community; unauthorised revelations may result in strong condemnation and social exclusion.
+Typical examples are formal or informal professional societies keeping secrets of the trade to themselves.
+An early case is medieval guilds devoted to, for example, glass manufacturing, smithing or stone masonry.
+The knowledge was watched over by the guild members, and only taught to selected apprentices who would advance through the community as they gained trust through demonstration of competence and skills.
+Today, we see the same practises within some communities, such as magicians and culinary chefs (Fauchart and von Hippel, 2008; Loshin, 2008).
+Strong norms preserve the knowledge within the community and unauthorised revelations will result in condemnation and possibly social exclusion.